rbccps-iisc/corinthian/tests/README.rst

 Functional test cases
 ---------------------

-Accesible only to admins
+Accessible only to admins
 ^^^^^^^^^^^^^^^^^^^^^^^^

 * Register owner
 * Deregister owner

-Accesible only to owners
+Accessible only to owners
 ^^^^^^^^^^^^^^^^^^^^^^^^

 * Register